Importance of Security Services in Nicaragua

 Road conditions in the country are not good and street lighting is scarce on highways or major roads.
 In some areas heavy rain and seismic activity causes landslides which can affect travel on the road.
 It is not uncommon in some areas for manhole covers or drain covers to be missing.
 Drivers need to pay attention to the road surface as well as remain wary of other road users.

 Western car hire companies do operate in Nicaragua and visitors from the UK or US may drive using their own driving licence or with an international driving licence.
-If you are self-driving, any journey should be carefully planned, logistics such as fuel stops need to be well thought out.
+Hiring drivers at executive security services in Nicaragua is a great idea.
+Also, if you are self-driving, any journey should be carefully planned, logistics such as fuel stops need to be well thought out.

 There is a very poor standard of driving outside the area of the capital city.
 Drink driving is common and do not expect other road users to adhere to traffic lights or any road markings.
 Drive defensively.